queer/singyeong/README.md

 I finally added tests. ~~Please clap~~ More will likely be added over time.

+Note that the HTTP proxying tests use an echo server I wrote (`echo.amy.gg`), rather than using a locally-hosted one.
+If you don't want to run these tests, set the `DISABLE_PROXY_TESTS` env var.

 ## Security

 Note that **there is no ratelimit on authentication attempts**.
 This means that